w3c-ccg/traceability-interop/reporting/README.md

 ## Next steps and end goals

-There are 3 main modules:
+There are three main modules:

 - `./postman_reporter/report_data.py` — go get the data, link it up, create appropriate data frames, and store them as CSV for easy use
 - `./postman_reporter/report_static.py` — generate a static HTML report for use with gh-pages (IN-PROGRESS)